 1965 and 1971 wars

 In 1965 and 1971, heavy fighting broke out again between India and Pakistan.
 The Indo-Pakistani War of 1971 resulted in the defeat of Pakistan and the surrender of the Pakistani military in East Pakistan (now Bangladesh), which led to the signing of The Simla Agreement between India and Pakistan.
-By this treaty, both countries agreed to settle all issues by peaceful means and mutual discussions in the framework of the UN Charter.
+By this treaty, both countries agreed to settle all issues by peaceful means and mutual discussions within the framework of the UN Charter.
 However, this form of track-two diplomacy was merely a ‘paper peace’ and did not reflect the situation in Kashmir that had left a bitter legacy of a deadly 20-year war.

 The Simla agreement defined the Line of Control (not to be confused with the Line of Actual Control between India and China) separating Indian- and Pakistani-administered Kashmir.
-Current construction of a ‘fence’ around the Line of Control has been disputed by both China and Pakistan, however, India claims that the ‘fence’ reduces insurgent attacks.
+Current construction of a ‘fence’ around the Line of Control has been disputed by both China and Pakistan.
+India claims that the ‘fence’ reduces insurgent attacks.
 Until the ceasefire in 2003 the Line of Control was one of the most violence-prone de facto borders in the world and saw daily shelling, mortar fire, and machine gun exchanges between Indian and Pakistani troops and other militant groups.

 The Simla Agreement had little bearing to events on the ground and there were increasingly organised uprisings.
 Opposition to the Indian administration, disputed state elections and military occupation led to some of the state’s legislative assemblies forming militant wings, which further created the catalyst for the Mujahideen insurgency, which continues to this day.

 The three main militant groups in Kashmir are Hizbul Mujahideen; Lashkar-e-Toyeba; and Harkat-ul-Mujahideen.
-All have have to some degree fractured into different, sometimes opposing factions, many of which have different objectives, views on how to resolve the conflict, and opinions on the use of violence.
+All have to some degree fractured into different, sometimes opposing factions, many of which have different objectives, views on how to resolve the conflict, and opinions on the use of violence.
 In recent years their membership and influence has diminished.
-A fourth militant group, the Jammu and Kashmir Liberation Front, a secular and nationalist group, that has sought full independence for Kashmir from both India and Pakistan, has also increasingly found its support reduced over the past few decades.
+A fourth militant group, the Jammu and Kashmir Liberation Front, a secular and nationalist group, has sought full independence for Kashmir from both India and Pakistan, and increasingly found its support reduced over the past few decades.

 The Kargil War of 1999

-In mid-1999 insurgents and Pakistani soldiers from Pakistani Kashmir infiltrated into Jammu and Kashmir.
+In mid-1999 insurgents and Pakistani soldiers from Pakistani Kashmir infiltrated Jammu and Kashmir.
 The insurgents took advantage of the severe winter conditions and occupied vacant mountain peaks of the Kargil range.
 By blocking the highway, they wanted to cut off the only link between the Kashmir Valley and Ladakh.
 This resulted in a high-scale conflict between the Indian Army and the Pakistan Army.
 International fears that the conflict could turn nuclear led to the involvement of the United States pressurising Pakistan to retreat.

-The main opinions of India, Pakistan, and Kashmiri’s can be summarised as follows:
+The main opinions of India, Pakistan, and Kashmiris can be summarised as follows: